Income drawdown allows you to take an income directly from your pension fund while leaving the remainder invested for potential further growth.

 What are the charges?

-- There are charges that Aviva take for managing income drawdown, and there may also be charges for managing the funds or investments you choose to invest in.
-Your financial adviser is also likely to make a charge to cover the cost of their advice.
+- There may be charges for managing the funds or investments you choose to invest in and your financial adviser is also likely to make a charge to cover the cost of their advice.

 Is income drawdown right for you?